 Homestead Timbers is the Nation’s Premier Supplier of Specialty lumber.
 Tongue and Groove Paneling, a.k.a.
 T & G, Knotty pine, Knotty pine ceiling, etc., Our tongue and groove paneling is one of our best sellers… and for good reason.
 We stock several popular species, White Pine, Inland Red Cedar, Aspen, and Northern White Cedar.
 Each species has its own unique characteristics which we will describe below.

-Pinus strobus, commonly known as the eastern white pine, white pine, northern white pine, Weymouth pine, and soft pine is a large pine native to eastern North America White Pine is Primarily grown and harvested in the majority of the NE united starts..
-It’s a favorite because of its soft warm, glow that it give off, when finished with just the right stain, or clear coat.
+Pinus strobus, commonly known as the eastern white pine, white pine, northern white pine, Weymouth pine, and soft pine is a large pine native to eastern North America White Pine is primarily grown and harvested in the majority of the NE united states..
+It’s a favorite because of its soft warm, glow that it gives off, when finished with just the right stain, or clear coat.
 It has The knots add even more to the character and charisma of the wood.
-White Pine We have been buying our white pine paneling buy the truck load from the same mill for 20+ years.
+We have been buying our white pine paneling buy the truck load from the same mill for 20+ years.
 Most lumber yards buy from brokers, who buy lumber from whoever is cheaper at the time.
 We set the standard 20+ years ago!
 We believe in quality lumber and stand behind it.

 When working with the same supplier we are able to make sure each board is top notch.
 This is something that the big box stores, and most lumber yards come up short on.
 There is a wide variety of patterns available to fit the need of each customer, (see Exhibit A) Tongue and groove continues to be a favorite pattern of many, as it allows for the hiding of fasteners, where as some patterns have to be “face nailed” leaving the nail hole exposed.
 All of our white pine comes 6-16’ random lengths, for those of you who need specified lengths, we can sort or special order for about 10% more than the cost of Random.
 Most Customers are using the paneling for walls and ceilings, for that application we truly recommend that you us our end-matched pine, instead of the square edge, the end-matching process, is where we trim the square end and mill a tongue and groove pattern on the end of the boards.
 This process is done by us in house , each board is carefully examined for any loose knots, or defects and they are cut out and removed.